AncestorComposition/public/README.md

     * The developer is a professional data scientist and family history enthusiast.

 5. Questions or problems running this notebook?
-     * Please send an email to info@ancestorcomposition.com
+     * Please post issues to https://github.com/AncestorComposition/public/issues

 ### License